xyproto/benchmarked/README.md

 ok  	github.com/xyproto/benchmarked	17.929s
 ```

+Currently, `Equal9` is the function that is exported as `benchmarked.Equal`.

+## Accuracy

 I am aware that perfect benchmarking is a tricky.

-Please let me know if you have improvements to how the functions are benchmarked!
+Please let me know if you have improvements to how the functions are benchmarked, or how the benchmarks are interpreted!

 ## General info